Sean Clark, Chairman

 Mr. Kerrigan serves on the following non-profit Boards: Chair, National Advisory Board for the Study of Church Management and Business Ethics, School of Business, Villanova University; Chair, Finance Committee, The Salvation Army Advisory Board of Greater Philadelphia; Irish American Business Chamber and Network in Philadelphia; Finance Committee, Catholic Social Services, Archdiocese of Philadelphia; and the Budget and Audit Committee, the Union League of Philadelphia.
 He is also the Vice Chair, Chair of the Investment Committee, and Director of Relationships for SmartInvest, a global venture capital company with offices in Philadelphia and Ireland.

-Mr. Kerrigan is husband to Mary, and father to Corinne, who experienced an anoxic brain injury 18 years ago and is dependent on others for her care.
+Mr. Kerrigan is husband to Mary, and father to Corinne, who experienced an anoxic brain injury and was dependent on others for her care until her recent passing.
 He is also the grandfather to Corrinne’s only son, Paul.

 Brother Conrad Richardson, f.b.p., Secretary